 “Food’s so good we could practically live off it.” –Vimbly motto, kinda…

-Whether you’re a summer griller, full-time foodie, or just a little hungry, NYC’s filled with culinary adventures–from specialty shops to eclectic cuisine.
+Whether you’re a summer griller, NYC foodie, or just a little hungry, the city is filled with culinary adventures–from specialty shops to eclectic cuisine.
 You just need to find them.
 Well, we compiled a list of the fun, obvious, and peculiar cooking endeavors in the neighborhood.

 1. Chelsea Market: Cultural mecca and cuisine wonderland, NYC houses an eclectic mix of flavors–both great and horrible (looking at you summer subway stench).
 At Chelsea Market, you can easily indulge in a tasty tour of the world.
 How does imported Italian olive oil sound?
 Oh, and steps away rests a diverse selection of Thai spices.
 For every food enthusiast, Chelsea Market answers any culinary desire.

 2. Union Square Farmers Market: At this point, it goes without saying that Union Square’s Farmers Market is among the best in the city.
 Since 1976, the market houses over 140 culinary artisans and feeds up to 60,000 New Yorkers.
 Visitors enjoy tastings, demonstrations, and lessons of New York’s local culinary scene.
 Local food, local fun, and so many strawberries guarantee an amazing experience.
 Some may even they…relish the market.